proudcloud/awesome/practices/qa.md

-#H1 QA Guidelines
+## QA Guidelines

-What is Testing?
+###What is Testing?
-    Testing includes the following activities:
+####Testing includes the following activities:
-        a.
-Planning and control.
+..* Planning and control.
-        b.
-Choosing test conditions.
+..* Choosing test conditions.
-        c.
-Designing and executing test cases.
+..* Designing and executing test cases.
-        d.
-Checking results.
+..* Checking results.
-        e.
-Evaluating exit criteria.
+..* Evaluating exit criteria.
-        f.
-Reporting on the testing process and system under test.
+..* Reporting on the testing process and system under test.
-        g.
-Finalizing or completing closure activities after a test phase has been completed.
+..* Finalizing or completing closure activities after a test phase has been completed.
-        h.
-Reviewing documents (including source code).
+..* Reviewing documents (including source code).
-        i.
-Conducting static analysis.
+..* Conducting static analysis.

-Why is Testing necessary?
+###Why is Testing necessary?
     Humans are fallible.
 We are prone to errors and we can be affected by time pressure, complex code, complex infrastructure, changing technologies, and/or many system interactions.
 So testing can have the following objectives:
         a.
 Finding defects.
         b.
 Gaining confidence about the level of quality of the product.